137th SOTG validated for joint warfighting functions

 |Downloads:

-This work, 137th SOTG validated for joint warfighting functions [Image 4 of 4], by TSgt Brigette Waltermire, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 137th SOTG validated for joint warfighting functions, by TSgt Brigette Waltermire, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT